Roast Cooking Times: Perfect Roast Every Time

 • Chicken: Salt, pepper, paprika, garlic, lemon.
 This combination creates a vibrant and aromatic flavor profile that complements the delicate flavor of chicken.

-Roasting Time: Understanding the Basics
+roasting time: Understanding the Basics

 The most significant factor in determining the roast cooking time is the size and weight of the meat.
 Larger cuts naturally require longer cooking times.
 It's also essential to consider the type of meat, as beef, lamb, and pork require longer cooking times than chicken.